UoA-eResearch/cer-documentation/docs/Research Data/Data Storage/IDS/WIzard/Tutorial/01 Start.md

 Welcome!
 This tutorial will help you annotate a dataset using the Instrument Data Wizard, in preparation for ingestion into {{ service_name }}

+!!! example
     This tutorial will follow a fictional scenario.
-You are Sarah, a PhD student collecting data for your cancer genomics research, and you would like to store that data in your University's instrument data repository.
+You are Sarah :material-account-box:, a PhD student collecting data for your cancer genomics research, and you would like to store that data in your University's instrument data repository.

 !!! info
     What is Instrument Data Wizard?

-    If you're not familiar with what {{ service_name }} and Instrument Data Wizard do, and how they work together, check out PUT THE LINK TO NOELS ONE LEVEL ABOVE DESCRIPTION HERE first.
+    If you're not familiar with what {{ service_name }} and Instrument Data Wizard do, and how they work together, check out first.

+!!! bug
+    PUT THE LINK TO NOELS ONE LEVEL ABOVE DESCRIPTION HERE

+!!! bug
     TODO: Table of contents here?

 By the end of this tutorial, you will learn about the Instrument Data Wizard and {{ service_name }}, and how to: